The State of Gun Violence in Charlottesville & Albemarle

 Firearm Injuries & Deaths

 The leading cause of death by gun violence in the Blue Ridge Health District is suicide, which made up 76% of all firearm-related deaths from 2018 to 2022.
-This mirrors national patterns, where more than 60% of gun deaths are by suicide.
+This mirrors national patterns, where more than 60% of gun deaths are by suicide6.
 The chart below includes the number and rate of firearm-related deaths among Blue Ridge Health District residents.
+The Blue Ridge Health District includes Charlottesville City, and the counties of Albemarle, Greene, Louisa, Fluvanna, and Nelson.
 Homicide – community violence, domestic violence, mass shootings, and other intentional violence – accounts for 22% of all deaths.
+Of all 141 firearm-related deaths between this time period, 68 (48%) were in Charlottesville or Albemarle7.

 Injuries in Cville/Albemarle

 The Virginia Department of Health also reports data on emergency department visits for firearm injuries.
-The table below shows the rate of firearm injuries per 10,000 emergency department visits in Charlottesville and Albemarle from 2015 - 2023.
+The table below shows the rate of firearm injuries per 10,000 emergency department visits in Charlottesville and Albemarle from 2015 - 2024.

 Notable Trends